 - late payment histories

 On the application, landlords should leave a space for prospective tenants to sign a signature agreeing to the credit check.

 Obtaining one or more references is always a good idea when screening potential tenants.
 References give landlords a better idea of the prospective tenant as a person.
 Just as the ability to pay rent is important, you want to make sure that your potential tenant can mesh with your current tenants.
 Talking to references gives you an opportunity to ask open-ended questions, which can lead to an honest truth about the applicant.

 Talking to references also gives landlords the opportunity to see who their potential candidates associate with.
 Additionally, it helps to confirm the applicants emergency contacts.
-You want to ensure that the references that the applicant put on the application are real and reachable.
-In the event that you move forward with the tenant and something occurs such as them not paying rent, you want to have people in place that you can contact to reach them.
+You want to ensure the references the applicant put on the rental application are real and reachable.
+In the event you move forward with the tenant and something occurs such as them not paying rent, you want to have people in place you can contact to reach them.

 Bringing the Application Online

 In 2019, more landlords are recognizing the convenience and efficiency of bringing their tenant application online.
 First and foremost, online renters applications can reduce the risk of identity theft.
 You want to ensure that your tenants’ information is safe at all times and keeping information secure online is easier now more than ever before.

 Additionally, having an online application helps to reduce any bias.
 All landlords must fall in line with the Fair Housing Act.
 By creating online applications it makes it difficult to have a bias when you cannot see who is applying and every applicant is receiving the same standard questions.

 Another great benefit to bringing the rental application online is for documentation purposes.
 The way you handle data is integral to how successful you are as a landlord.
 It will become easier for you to keep up with all of you prospective tenants and easily refer back to the documents if you have any questions or concerns regarding the applicant.